abhiam1/Friendsurance-Expense-Tracker-App-Automation-Tests-by-Abhijit-Malankar-11-June-2019/README for TestNG Tests.md

     This can be run as
      a) As TestNG Test file - in Eclipse right click - from the Class location - and selecting to "run as a TestNG Test"

-     Important Note : Prerequisite for Test -
+     Important Note : Prerequisite for Test-
      Before running this test - Please open the class file of "Expense_Trac_TestNG_DataProvider_Ex.java & edit the "username" field on the line no - 81- <new Object[] {"TC01" ,"username", "12345" , "12345" },> , so that an existing user is not replicated again .
      This test can be run only once with one unique user at the moment , this user has to be changed for each test run to get proper results.